 A KISS ON THE CHEEK PLEASE

 In America we are famous for the hug, no kiss greeting.
-Having strangers kiss your cheek on a daily basis can be very icky at first and takes a bit of getting use.
+Having strangers kiss your cheek on a daily basis can be very icky at first and takes a bit of getting used to.
 You slowly transition from the awkward “going in for a hug while they go in for the kiss” stage – to just full blown going in for the kiss kill.
 I always kiss regardless now.
 In addition, good friends receive a complimentary hug and hot boys receive a complimentary extra 3 seconds of lip time 😉

 You know Sunday Funday for football and fun nights of watching the Lakers?
 Yeah… unless you want to wake up at 4am or take a day off work, you will not be able to witness these games first hand.
 Enjoying these simple sporting events become a bit more difficult and quite annoying.
 You become co-dependent on friend’s Facebook statuses to get scores, highlights and all the beloved shit talking.
-So instead, Rugby, Cricket and AFL are your new go to for live sports.
+So instead, Rugby, Cricket and AFL are your new go-to for live sports.

 Living abroad really opens your eyes to the world of politics from well, all around the world.
-After 2 years you should be out of the “American bubble” and starting to understand politics from many sides.
+After 2 years you should be out of the “American bubble” and be starting to understand politics from many sides.
 You will quickly learn there are idiotic politicians in every country.
-Whether it is a clown building some magical wall in the States or a Prime Minster in Australia who enjoys eating onions with the skin on – you become much more mindful of worldly political affairs and LOL more than ever.
+Whether it is a clown building some magical wall in the States or a Prime Minister in Australia who enjoys eating onions with the skin on – you become much more mindful of worldly political affairs and LOL more than ever.

 CHEESE BOARD GALORE

 Though a good old cheese platter is regularly loved back in the states, I do not believe they can compete with the quantity of the boards enjoyed here.
 I probably consume a cheese board at least 2 times a week, sometimes even TWICE a day!
-Could this be because of the large amount of social wines that are consumed here daily?
+Could this be because of the large number of social wines that are consumed here daily?
 Perhaps…..

-But obviously a nice glass of wine accompanied by some creamy brie is a must have on any Aussie day.
+But obviously, a nice glass of wine accompanied by some creamy brie is a must have on any Aussie day.